 “Technological innovations can improve efficiency and productivity, but they can also increase inequality, disrupt labour markets, and displace workers.
 Migrant workers and women are heavily represented in jobs that may eventually be lost to automation.
 My research at UNU aims to ensure that technology innovations are inclusive.
 The future should leave no one behind.”

-“Many African countries have made tremendous economic progress in recent years.
-But only a few have managed to achieve inclusive growth — like Mozambique, where my work is concentrated.
+“Many African countries have made tremendous economic progress in recent years but only a few have managed to achieve inclusive growth.
+Mozambique, where my work is concentrated, is not among those.
 Through my research at UNU, I want to find ways to ensure that disadvantaged groups can benefit fully from economic growth.”

 The female migrant’s story is often filled with tales of victimhood, vulnerability, and exploitation.
 But there are positive stories too.
 This research highlights the opportunities that migration can offer for female empowerment.

 As China plays an increasingly significant role in global finance, it represents a game changer for the current economic and political landscape of the African continent.
 With China’s growing prominence, a less Eurocentric approach to the politics of foreign finance in Africa is increasingly crucial.
 This project aims to help develop this approach.

 Carried out with in-country and international partners, this collaborative project aims to support inclusive growth in Mozambique that substantially improves the living standards of the country’s population over the long term — to help ensure no one is left behind.